goossens/ObjectTalk/docs-src/main/intro.md

 ![Logo](img/logo-small.png)

-Welcome to the documentation for the ObjectTalk scripting language.
-It provides the authoritative reference for ObjectTalk, offers a guided tour, a comprehensive guide, and a formal reference of the language.
+Welcome to the documentation for the ObjectTalk scripting language and the associated ecosystem. this documentation provides the authoritative reference for ObjectTalk, offers a guided tour, a comprehensive guide, and a formal reference of the language as well as the many extensions that make up the whole ecosystem.
 As the documentation is included in the source code of the language's compiler and runtime, every effort is made to keep the code and documentation synchronized.